jspm/jspm-resolve/resolver-spec.md

 All NodeJS builtins are accepted as plain name resolutions, corresponding to `{ resolved: builtinName, format: "builtin" }` from the resolver.

-`@empty` and `@notfound` are jspm-specific builtins providing an empty module object and a module that throws a not found error on import respectively.
+`@empty` is a jspm-specific builtin providing an empty module object with an empty object as its default export.

 The resolver will either return a resolved path string, or throw a _Module Not Found_, _Invalid Module Name_ or _Invalid Configuration_ error.